 The McTimoney Chiropractic Technique

 McTimoney Chiropractors use a fast, gentle, precise, and dextrous adjustive technique.
 McTimoney is popular in the UK, in part due to the gentleness of the method and because it rarely produces 'cracking sounds'.
 Diversified Chiropractic technique is the most well-known technique in the UK.
 Diversified Chiropractic involves High-Velocity Low Amplitude (HVLA) adjustments.
-Many Osteopaths and Physiotherapists tend to learn and use HVLA.
+Many Osteopaths and Physiotherapists tend to learn and use HVLA (for details concerning differences and similarities between a Chiropractor, Osteopath and Physiotherapist, please follow the link).
 HVLA manipulation often produces joint "cavitation" and the "cracking/popping" type sounds.
 The vast majority of the general public associate these "cracking" sounds with Chiropractic.
 One does not have to produce "cracking" sounds to create change within the body or to be a Chiropractor.
 Many people seem to think that all Chiropractors are the same and use the same techniques or method, which is incorrect.